How to plan a wedding

 For example, Church in Wales will only marry couples that live in the parish of the church.
 Church of England will marry people outside the parish.
 Or they did at the last time of asking).
 Also be aware that if you are marrying in a church then a blessing is must, don’t moan to the vicar or priest!
 If you decide to get married in a different church you will need to pay two sets of fees for the “Bans” to be read out, and more than likely attend church for 6 months leading up to your wedding date at least twice per month.

-It is also best to check with the vicar where the photographers are allowed to be.
-Some do not mind them being at the front of the church whilst others will want the photographers at the back of the church.
+It is also best to check with the vicar where the wedding photographers are allowed to be.
+Some do not mind them being at the front of the church whilst others will want the wedding photographers at the back of the church.
 This will have an impact on the photographs you will receive.

 You can find out more about the costs of church weddings by reading this article.